elayswew/Into-to-Machine-Learning/README.md

 # Into to Machine Learning (python)

-This is a online course held by National Taiwan University
+This is a online training course held by National Taiwan University

 [NTU Training Website](https://train.csie.ntu.edu.tw/train/)